A climate model workflow manager

 Your run crashed!!!

-From mom.err
+From mom.err:

 FATAL from PE 2: ==>Error: time step instability detected for baroclinic gravity waves in ocean_model_mod

-forrtl: error (78): process killed (SIGTERM)
+forrtl: error (78): process killed (SIGTERM)Errors are saved to archive/error_logs with PBS job IDs

 (Note: Error logs can get big fast!)